LGraz/LGraz.github.io/_posts/2023-05-04-dunnet_vs_holm.md

 # Results

-1. Dunnet and Holm yield very similar results when considering 10 groupos (while varying the number of non-placebo groups, the effect, and the samplesize allocation).
+1. Dunnet and Holm yield very similar results when considering 10 groups (while varying the number of non-placebo groups, the effect, and the sample size allocation).
-2. If we increase the number of groups Dunnet shows a slight advantage over Holm.
+2. Dunnet shows a slight advantage over Holm, when increasing the number of groups.
 3. The optimal allocation
     ($n_{control} = n_{treatments}\sqrt{n_{groups}-1}$) yields an
     improvement as well in both cases.